 Every day we generate 2.5 exabytes of data from various sources.
 This data can be used to understand online customer preferences, interests, and behaviors.
+These insights can be very helpful in planning your email strategy.
+We recommend you to follow these email marketing best practices that will help you engage your existing customers and target drop offs effectively.
 It is no longer sufficient to provide discounts and offers without optimizing them to the needs of your customers.

 Advanced analytics can provide the actionable insights that can result in better sale strategies.
 However, this requires investment in money and time.
 Managers and store owners can start with free tools like Google Analytics and work towards more advanced platforms.

 Investing in the latest best practices and tools can provide you with the procedures to face future challenges of eCommerce.
 But in order to be effective, analytics need to be part of your daily process.

 Positioning your business requires a certain level of delving into the unknown.
 You need to experiment with ideas to identify and pull your audience.
 Experimenting with buyer personas can give you an understanding of your niche market.

 In order to meet new challenges, you need to keep an eye on marketing trends that can give you results.
 Innovative marketing strategies can help you strike the right emotional chord with your audience.